Wing foiler riding above the water on a hydrofoil at Alta Lake, holding a blue and yellow inflatable wing.

-Wing Foiling
+Wing Foiling Lessons in Whistler

 Wingfoiling is an exciting and relatively new water sport that offers a unique blend of wind and water dynamics, making it accessible and enjoyable for a wide range of water sports enthusiasts.
 Wingfoiling combines elements of windsurfing, kiteboarding, and surfing.
 It involves using a handheld inflatable wing, known as a wing, to harness the power of the wind and propel a rider across the water while standing on a board equipped hydrofoil.

-Why learn to wing foil in Whistler?
+Why learn to Wing Foil in Whistler?

 Alta’s thermal wind reliably kicks in during the afternoon, delivering steady breezes between 12–16 knots – considered the sweet spot for wing foiling.
 These predictable conditions allow for confident skill-building and progression.